Raksha-Srinivasan/Browser-Clone/README.md

 # Browser-Clone

-<b>This project aims in creating your own web browser that will use Yahoo! as its search engine.</b>
+<b>This project aims in creating your own web browser that will use Bing as its search engine.</b>

 1.The web browser fetches the information from the web.